rafaelcastanha/Altmetric-Attention-Score-Extractor/README.md

 You need a API key to run the code.

-The code requests a list in .txt format containing the DOI to be processed organized in a single column without a header (use the test file)
+The code requests a list in .txt format containing the DOI to be processed organized in a single column without a header (you can use the test file)

 The code saves the "Score List.txt" in your dir containing the DOI and the respective Altmetric Attention Score values

+The command "aas" shows the Altmetric Attention Scores' values from each DOI

 contact: rafael.castanha@unesp.br // r.castanha@gmail.com